 What Else Should I Know About Brachioplasty?

+The average recovery time for a brachioplasty procedure is 1 week.
 Following the surgery, your arm may be wrapped in an elastic sleeve to reduce the amount of swelling.
-Healing can take from 10-14 days.
 Self-dissolving sutures are generally used, and bruising and swelling dissipates gradually and naturally over three to four weeks.

 Activity may be limited initially, and Dr. Ginsburg will have full information regarding post-operative care before you leave.